 Congratulations on your engagement!
 Hopefully you’ve had some time to celebrate and enjoy your loved-up happiness.
 Now you might be ready to start planning your special day.
 Here are some tips on ways to reduce the cost of your wedding.

 My husband, Trent and I both wanted a beautiful wedding and for it to also be within a reasonable budget.
 Weddings these days can cost a small fortune, with the average in Australia being about $50,000.
 Whilst it is a huge life event, it needs to be affordable.
-Ours come in at about half of that, five years ago.
+Ours came in at about half of that, five years ago and that was with about 100 guests; so less guests would make the cost even lower.
 The savings you make by doing a bit of planning, could go towards a house deposit, study fees or your honeymoon.

 Talk to the Parents